QubesOS/qubes-core-admin-client/doc/manpages/qvm-prefs.rst

     sensible value.
 This property is mostly for debugging early stubdomain implementations and may be removed in the future, without notice.

+active_template
+    Property type: VM

+    TemplateVM on which VM is based.
+This property can not be changed by clients.
+The default value is ``template``, but when there is a deferred template, the ``active_template`` won't be the default anymore and will be set according to the current running system.

 template
     Property type: VM

-    TemplateVM on which VM is based.
-It can be changed only when VM isn't running.
+    TemplateVM to base this qube from.
+When the qube is running and this value changes, requires a qube restart to apply the changes.

 vcpus
     Accepted values: no of CPUs